Taught by A3 Certified Avalanche Instructor and A3 Professional Member A3 Avalanche Level 1 Course Curriculum is

 Over half our time during this course (60% plus) is outside in the field for a series of hands-on observation tours, practical exercises and field studies to learn how to put this knowledge to work in the “real world.”
 Outdoor segments will focus on proper techniques for a variety of information gathering techniques and provide opportunities to “read” the snow in real life situations.
 Get hands-on with our staff in selecting proper terrain and making decisions that could save lives, one of which could be your own.

 Our instructor staff is composed of the combination of certified avalanche instructors, ski patrollers, and professional backcountry ski and splitboard guides.
 All of our staff members have real-world avalanche experience from years of guiding around the world.
 They will be your instructors in some of the most critical hands-on learning that you could ever do.

 Departure: Mt.
-Shasta, California Best Airport: Sacramento, California or Medford, Oregon Group Size: Limited to 8-12 clients Instructor to Client Ratio: 1:6 Prerequisites: Strongly Recommended: 1.
+Shasta, California Group Size: 4-16 clients Instructor to Client Ratio: 1:6 Prerequisites: Strongly Recommended: 1.
 Winter Travel and First Aid Skills,

 2. Avalanche Awareness Program such as “Know before you go” or similar 3.
 Course provider’s recommended reading